What to Do If Your Tenant Doesn't Pay Rent: A Complete Guide

 New Call to Action

-Conduct a solvency study
+Conduct a credit check

 Income verification

-It is advisable to ask the tenant to provide documentation such as pay slips, employment contracts, tax returns, or bank statements.
+It is advisable to ask the tenant to provide documentation such as pay stubs, employment contracts, tax returns, or bank statements.
 With this information, you can verify that they have sufficient and stable income to pay the rent.

 Demand financial guarantees

-Monitor monthly payments
+Track monthly payments

-Non-payment insurance is an excellent tool for covering rent payments in the event of non-payment.
-To take out this type of insurance, the insurer first analyzes the tenant's profile to determine their solvency, generally requiring them to have a permanent contract or to certify a stable monthly income.
+Rent default insurance is an excellent way to protect against unpaid rent.
+To purchase this type of insurance, the insurer first reviews the tenant’s profile to assess their creditworthiness; generally, the tenant must have a permanent employment contract or provide proof of a stable monthly income.

 Discover a new way to invest in real estate with Domoblock